 From here you can go on snorkeling, diving, horseback riding, biking and cruising tours.

 To get there you get to choose between boat taxis and small planes.

 08 of 08

 Caye Caulker is Ambergris Caye’s neighbor.
-Historically it was used by sailors, pirates and military fleets to replenish on fresh water.
+Historically it was used by sailors, pirates and military fleets to replenish fresh water.